emeric8549/Peregrinations/README.md

 - `--calculate-2opt-tour`: whether you want to solve the TSP based on the 2-opt heuristic (both first-improvement and best-improvement methods)
 - `--calculate-genetic-tour`: whether you want to solve the TSP with a genetic algorithm (using crossovers and mutations)

+A logger allows you to get a glimpse at your past runs.
+It can be found in `/build/experiments.csv`

 ## Next steps

 1. Implement a **benchmark framework** to compare classical vs ML solutions